BDC Hamburger Icon

 Cash flow statements FAQs

-A cash flow statement shows the incoming and outgoing cash expenditures that have already happened during a specific period.
-A cash flow forecast is a month-to-month projection showing anticipated cash flow over a period of a year.
-Typically, it is used for startups as one of the pro forma financial statements included in their business plan.
+A cash flow statement shows the incoming and outgoing cash expenditures that have already occurred during a specific period.
+In contrast, a cash flow forecast is a month-to-month projection showing anticipated cash flow over a year.
+Startups typically use this forecast as part of the pro forma financial statements included in their business plan to help anticipate future cash needs.

-The cash flow statement would usually be prepared by either the chief financial officer, comptroller, accountant or bookkeeper of a business.
-In a startup, it might be prepared by an outside accountant or by the founder.
+The cash flow statement is usually prepared by a business's chief financial officer, controller, accountant or bookkeeper.
+In a startup, it might be prepared by an outside CPA or by the founder.

-The United States Securities and Exchange Commission publishes many helpful guides, such as the Beginner’s Guide to Financial Statement.
-If you’ve never read a balance sheet or put together a profit and loss statement, it will give you the background you need.
+The United States Securities and Exchange Commission publishes many helpful guides, such as the Beginner's Guide to Financial Statement.
+If you've never read a balance sheet or put together a P&L statement, this guide will give you the background you need.

 Did you find this content helpful?